 Step 10 You can now use the window clings.
 Have it at the back of your mind that these window clings are delicate and can easily tear.
 They also do not last long.
 If they are not sticking to your window, it means they are too wet and heavy.
 Let them sit, uncovered, for a day or two, before trying again.
 We love these window clings because they are safe for teething children and are made from gelatin.
 However, we do not recommend that you munch on them, because they likely won't taste delicious.

 The following are three essential tips on how to ensure that your window clings stick:

 To ensure your ready-made clings stick properly do well to clean the window.
-Dust, dirt, and moist may affect how much the cling holds to your window.
-So, to play safe ensure that the area of application is clean, neat and void of moist or water.
+Dust, dirt, and moisture may affect how much they cling holds to your window.
+So, to play safe ensures that the area of application is clean, neat, and void of moisture or water.
 This is because all these can prevent your beautiful cling from sticking.

 Allow your homemade/DIY cling to sit for one to two days; this is important because wetness can damage the ability of the cling to stick on the window.
 Make sure you dry and clean your window clings thoroughly.